 Don’t fret.

-Readings / events
+Readings / bookfairs / prizes

-Leaves Books has an excellent page on book events
+- Leaves Books has an excellent page on book events.

-If you need to order books from Circling Rivers for your event, give us at least 4 weeks notice.
+- If you need to order books from Circling Rivers for your event, give us at least 4 weeks notice.

 If your book has an orientation that would fit with, for example, a museum gift shop, you might be able to place books there.
 A local writer or a book with a theme that relates to the locality of the store has more of a chance.
 Bring a tip sheet with your contact info written on it to the store.
 (CR writers can download one from their book page at the CR website.)

-You leave several books with the bookseller.
+Most booksellers who agree to carry your book will want to do so under consignment.
+Basically that means you leave several books with the bookseller.
 They don’t pay up front.
 You check in when they tell you to check in, maybe a week, maybe a month after you drop off the books.
 Ideally, they have sold some books and will pay you the agreed-upon split.
 You may have to take back books not sold within three months or whatever their time limit is.
 Some will want a written agreement with you, most don’t.
+(Obvious as it may be to say so, be sure you make some money, or at least that you don’t lose money, on your split with the bookseller.
+The average split based on list price of the book is 60% author / 40% store.)

 Be sure to write down, for your own reference, how many books you leave where, what the split is with the store, and when they want you to check back in.